Hiking and Climbing

 hiking the schoodic peninsula

-The Schoodic Peninsula portion of Acadia National Park offers fantastic hiking, whether it’s strolling along the rocky coast or stretching your legs on our slopes.
+The Schoodic Peninsula portion of Acadia National Park offers fantastic hiking, whether strolling along the rocky coast or stretching your legs on our slopes.
 Hiking trails range from less than a mile to 3.2 miles and from easy to moderate.
-Trails traverse birding habitat, highbush blueberries, pine forests, and rocky slopes.
+Trails traverse birding habitats, highbush blueberries, pine forests, and rocky slopes.
 You can walk Park Road and Ranger Road.
-Hike the Sundew Trail on the campus of the park’s Schoodic Education and Research Center.
+Hike the Sundew Trail on the park’s Schoodic Education and Research Center campus.

 Marvel at varied forests of pine, birch, spruce, northern white cedar, cherry, alder, mountain ash, and maples; a shoreline of exposed and weathered red granite that varies from 10 to 100 feet in width; a mix of bogs, wetlands, and marshes.
 Explore tidepools or spot wildlife like moose, deer, squirrels, and hares, as well as 96 species of migrating and breeding birds.